 As long as you have some precooked chicken, whether from a store bought rotisserie or some shredded chicken that you made yourself, those yummy taco chicken bowls are about a half hour away from being in your belly.
-This skillet version may even be a bit easier because there’s no need to cook the rice separately—it cooks right along with the beans, salsa, and other goods in the skillet.
+This Southwest Chicken Skillet version may even be a bit easier because there’s no need to cook the rice separately—it cooks right along with the beans, salsa, and other goods in the skillet.
 It’s ridiculously simple and it’s so tasty that today after I ate some for lunch I said, “I wish I had ten more bowls of that.”

 I don’t know why beans, rice, and salsa are so good together, but I hope I never stop discovering new ways to eat them together.
 This is my favorite way so far.
 If you want to make it even more fancy, you can experiment with more toppings, like sour cream, diced avocado, or cilantro.
 Maybe even some crispy tortilla strips for crunch?
 Yum!!

 - In a large skillet, combine the rice, salsa, chicken, black beans (drained), chili powder, and chicken broth.
 Stir until everything is evenly combined.

 - Place a tight fitting lid on the skillet, turn the heat on to high, and let the skillet come to a full boil.
 As soon as the skillet comes to a boil, turn the heat down to low and let it simmer for 30 minutes.
 Make sure it is simmering the entire time, turning the heat up slightly if needed (you should be able to hear it simmer quietly).